-Notes This version of the C runtime system only supports one-byte characters as wide character codes.
+This version of the C runtime system only supports one-byte characters as wide character codes wcscpy does not verify whether ws1 has enough space to accommodate the result!
+The behavior is undefined if memory areas overlap.

-Wide character strings terminated with the null wide character ($\0$) are expected as arguments.
+Wide character strings terminated with the null wide character (\0) are expected as arguments.